eth-educators/ethstaker-guides/merge-goerli-prater.md

 * GUI based: [Wagyu Key Gen](https://github.com/stake-house/wagyu-key-gen)
 * CLI based: [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli)

-If you choose the *Wagyu Key Gen* application, make sure to select the *Ropsten* network and follow the instructions provided.
+If you choose the *Wagyu Key Gen* application, make sure to select the *Prater* network and follow the instructions provided.

 If you choose the *staking-deposit-cli* application, here is how to create your validator keys: